S-7mza/project-predictive-template/agile/DOD_CASES.md

-DoD Cases for Dashboard Project
+DoD Cases for Predictive Analysis / ML Project

 Overview
-This document consolidates Definition of Done (DoD) cases tailored to common work types in a dashboard project.
+This document consolidates Definition of Done (DoD) cases tailored to common work types in a predictive analysis / ML project.
 Each case lists testable criteria and the expected evidence when the work is declared "Done".

 1) Simple Bug Fix
 - Criteria: